GeccoRhiguelNavalta/Address-Book/README.md

 ### The address book app allows users to:

+npm i on root folder and run on live server extension on VS code

 Add a new contact to the address book
 Edit an existing contact's information
 Delete a contact from the address book